 - Tell your doctor or dentist that you take frovatriptan before you receive any medical or dental care, emergency care, or surgery.

-- Lab tests, including heart function tests, may be performed while you use frovatriptan.
+- Lab tests, including blood pressure and heart function tests, may be performed while you use frovatriptan.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

 - Use frovatriptan with caution in the ELDERLY; they may be more sensitive to its effects.